saiilla/sonic-mgmt/sdn_tests/testplans/gNMI-GET-SET-Operation-testplan.md

 ```

 Validation:
-  - Verify that the interfaces/interface/[name=EthernetX]/config/description is properly replaced and proper response is returned without any errors.
+  - Verify that the value for interfaces/interface/[name=EthernetX]/config/description is replaced and an appropriate response is returned without any errors.

-### Test 2: Send a Replace request to mutate few leafs in a branch that has other modified values
+### Test 2: Send a Set Replace request to mutate few leafs in a branch that has other modified values

-Condition to test: replace request for multiple leafs
+Condition to test: Set Replace request for multiple leafs
 ```
 path: { origin: "openconfig" elem: { name:"interfaces" } }
 payload: